masives/sanity-to-wordpress/readme.md

    5. Have additional fields (seo, dates) moved along
 5. Save everything in ndjson file to be consumed by sanity-cli

+# Important notes

+- script doesn't check if the file provide in wordpress exists which will break sanity import!
+You have to add the url to [missingImagesBlackList.js](missingImagesBlackList.js)
+- images are exported as enhancedImage which includes alt and caption
+- you can see the reference to schema used in [schemas](./schemas) directory

 # TODO

 - Parametrize api url